oscarcheng105/oscarcheng105/README.md

 Hi, I am Oscar (Kai-Chen) Cheng.
-Currently a student studying Mathematics of Computation at UCLA.
+UCLA Alumni, Mathematics of Computation BS.

-These are the projects that I have worked on.
+Here are the projects that I have worked on.